RallyTechServices/CFD-by-implied-state/README.md

 only Features under a parent Epic XYZ.
 If placed on a page that also has a [pi-ancestor-filter-broadcaster](https://github.com/RallyTechServices/pi-ancestor-filter-broadcaster), and filter by ancestor portfolio item is enabled, it will listen to the broadcaster for the selected ancestor.

-Optionally, the application can ignore project scope if on a milestone scoped page.
+Optionally, the application can ignore project scope.

 ## Development Notes